 - Description Have four black, longitudinal stripes on the thorax, and large, bulbous, multifaceted eyes.
 Their abdomen is yellow and they have two transparent wings.

 - Notes Larvae are tiny, whitish, legless maggots and can grow up to 12 mm long.

-Houseflies are the most prolific pest among humans and make up nearly 90% of all the flies you will ever encounter in your lifetime.
-There is even evidence to suggest houseflies have evolved to live with humans and followed us on our migrations across continents.
-Nowadays, houseflies breed on garbage, rotting food, and feces, so often invade dumpsters, dishwashers, garbage and refuse, food preparation areas, elevator pits, sewer drains, food storage areas, recycling areas, and the spaces between appliances and equipment.
+There is evidence to suggest that houseflies have evolved to live with humans and even followed us on our migrations across continents.
+In the modern day, there is a seemingly endless list of places where you can expect to find these pests; near dumpsters, dishwashers, garbage and refuse, food preparation areas, elevator pits, sewer drains, food storage areas, recycling areas, the spaces between appliances and equipment, and so on…

 How worried should I be about houseflies?